Hazen's Notch Association

 Art: Inspired by Nature

 Nature is a basic source of inspiration for art.
-This camp session is designed to encourage campers to see and appreciate the natural world around them and to learn creative ways to portray what they see and feel through a weeklong series of art projects.
+Campers are encouraged to see and appreciate the natural world around them and to learn creative ways to portray what they see and feel through a weeklong series of art projects.

 Campers will learn some basic art techniques using a variety of traditional media: pencil, charcoal, pen and ink, watercolor, Cray-pas and acrylic paint.
 Each day will have the opportunity to learn a new medium as well as to gain familiarity with what has just been learned.
 Campers may document what they have learned through sketchbooks, journals and digital photography.

 Each day, campers will create one or more art items that will be carefully placed in a personal storage container during the week.
 At the end of the week, there will be a group art show for families and friends.
 The week will include regular camp activities as well - hiking, swimming, making new friends and having fun.

 Overnight Camp includes all of the activities mentioned above in the description for Day Camp.
 On 3 days we either hike a mountain or canoe a river a short distance from the camp.
 We sometimes hike Belvidere Mountain or Jay Peak and canoe either the Missisquoi River or the Lamoille River.
 The longer days allow more time for rest and recreation; time to read a book, write in your journal or just visit with friends.
 Overnight Camp at the Bear Paw Pond base camp is an excellent way to prepare for bigger adventures in years ahead.
 Overnight campers stay in 2-person tents on tent platforms.
 Hearty, delicious meals are prepared by camp staff.